 JOANN is the nation's category leader in Sewing and one of the fastest growing players in the arts and crafts category.
-The Creative Products industry is a large and growing market in excess of \$40 billion that is currently experiencing a significant acceleration in response to multiple secular themes of which we are a key beneficiary.
+The Creative Products industry is a large and growing market, which according to a 2017 Association for Creative Industries (AFCI) study is in excess of \$40 billion.
+The industry is currently experiencing a significant acceleration for product demand in response to multiple secular themes that have been further solidified during the COVID-19 pandemic, such as heightened DIY customer behavior, amplified participation from both new and existing customers and increased digital engagement, of which we are a key beneficiary because we have positioned ourselves and our go-forward strategies to capitalize on increased demand for Creative Products.
 As a well-established and trusted brand for over 75 years, we believe we have a deep understanding of our customers, what inspires their creativity and what fuels their incredibly diverse projects.
 Since 2016, we have embarked on a strategy to transform JOANN, which has helped us pivot from a traditional retailer to a fully-integrated, digitally-connected provider of Creative Products.
-These efforts were refined over the past four years to enable 369% growth in omni-channel sales, 25% growth in total comparable sales, an increase in net (loss) income from \$(188.5) million to \$174.0 million and 179% growth in Adjusted EBITDA in the thirty-nine weeks ended October 31, 2020, compared to the same period in the prior fiscal year.
-See "-Summary Consolidated Financial and Operating Data" for a reconciliation of net income (loss) to Adjusted EBITDA.